Pixee-Bot-Java/NEDSS-DataIngestion-CLI/DI-CLI-Documentation.md

 * If you're facing ***Unauthorized error*** in the following scenarios:
    * During token generation, that means you provided wrong credentials.
-   * After token generation, (usually token is valid for an hour), that means the geenrated token is expired and you'll have to re-run the token command.
+   * After token generation, (usually token is valid for an hour), that means the generated token is expired, and you'll have to re-run the token command.

 * For specific error messages, refer to the error output provided by the CLI.